spcampbell/FireStic/README.md

 `sudo python firestic.py`

-See if it is running and accessible from another machine by going to the following in a browser:
+Check that it is running and accessible by going to the following in another computer's browser:

 `http://<ip address where script is running>:<port>/ping`

 for example: `http://192.168.1.2:8888/ping`

-Note that all posible exceptions are not being logged to file.
+At present, all exceptions are not being logged to file.
 You'll want to be able to see any exceptions that get thrown to stdout so running it from the console is preferred.
 Please report any issues you run across.

 I will daemonize the script later.
 For now, this will have to do.

 > **TIP:** Use [screen](http://www.gnu.org/software/screen/) to keep it running after log out.
 > Then you can ssh in from anywhere and check stdout as well as stop/start.
+This is a great
+> pseudo-service type of functionality and works very well.

 #### Send Some Test Alerts